 Train with your brain, not pain

-At Happy Hounds, one of the things we feel very passionately about is using kind, effective, reward based dog training methods, based on the science of how dogs learn.
-The idea of inflicting fear, pain and harm to our dogs – through the use of aversive training techniques – is not something we would ever consider.
+When it comes to working with dogs, I am passionate about using kind, effective, reward based dog training methods, based on the science of how dogs learn.
+The idea of inflicting fear, pain and harm to our dogs – through the use of aversive training techniques – is not something I would ever consider.

 The use of harsh training techniques and methods, such as shock collars, anti-bark (citronella) collars, choke chains, prong and pinch collars and electronic containment systems (which shock the dog, if they pass the invisible boundary), have no place in modern dog training.
 In every day speak we would recognise these methods and devices as punishment and, indeed, they are.